underground-software/ILKD_course_materials/setup.md

         nano setup.txt # or: vim setup.txt

 0. Save and exit your text editor

+0. Modify the files `/home/$USERNAME/.gitconfig` and `/home/$USERNAME/.muttrc`

+Replace "Your Name Here" with your actual full name.
+If you don't do this you will lose points for not following the directions 😉

 0. Make a commit out of your changes